qdmezzy/Relay/README.md

 **Auto translate.** Pick a language, then type and press Enter like normal.
 Your message goes out translated

+**Reads it back to you.** Relay translates your message back to English before it goes, so you can see what it actually says.
+It flags anything that changed

 **Selected text popup.** Turn it on, highlight someone's message, and the English pops up next to your cursor for a few seconds.
 No shortcut needed